We provide flexible

-Get access to on-demand legal support by purchasing a pre-paid legal plan.
+Get access to on-demand legal support by purchasing a pre-paid bundle of hours.

 Fixed pricing based on the number of hours purchased.

-We provide dedicated on-demand legal support tailored to your specific needs and circumstances.
+We provide regular, on-demand legal support tailored to your specific needs and circumstances.

-For one-off projects and transactions, we work with you to define the scope of work and manage the project from start to finish.
+For one-off projects and transactions, we work with you to define the scope of work and manage the matter from start to finish.